 Bachelor's-Accelerated Master's programs (BAMs) offer currently enrolled CU Boulder undergraduate students the opportunity to receive a bachelor's and master's degree in a shorter period of time.
 The Department has developed a curriculum that allows both degrees to be completed in 5 years.
 Based on a comparison of GPAs, 3 to 5 students will be admitted to the program each year.
 The program is structured to ensure that students finish both degrees within the 5-year period.
 More information is available on the IPHY-BAM page and from Biology Advising.

 Entering graduate students must have either an undergraduate preparation equivalent to the basic core course requirements in Integrative Physiology (see prerequisites below) at the University of Colorado or departmental approval of their academic preparation.
-The average GRE scores for current graduate students are 156 verbal, 152 quantitative and 4.3 writing.
+GRE scores are no longer required for admission.

 To begin study in the fall semester of a given academic year, the deadline for submission of graduate applications is January 15 of that year (December 30 for international students).
 All documents indicated below must be received by February 1 for your application to be considered complete.
 Individuals seeking admission to the doctoral program should secure a potential mentor from the Department's graduate faculty prior to completing the formal application process; this is also recommended, but not required, for applicants to the master's program.

 For detailed information about the admission process, see Admission to the Graduate School.